Skip to content

 Is Morocco expensive?

 It can be affordable or more premium depending on transport style and desert routing choices.
+Costs rise quickly when the trip relies on private transfers, upgraded desert camps, or too many long one-off movements.
+A calmer route often improves both comfort and value.

 Should I do a desert tour on a first trip?